Diane Burko: Visualizing Climate Change

 Summary Note

-Born in Brooklyn, New York in 1945, Diane Burko graduated from Skidmore College in 1966 receiving a B.S. in art history and painting.
-She continued her study of painting earning an M.F.A. in 1969 from the Graduate School of Fine Arts of the University of Pennsylvania.
-Burko went on to become professor of fine arts at the Community College of Philadelphia from 1969-2000.
-Burko has taught at other schools such as Princeton University, Arizona State University and the Pennsylvania Academy of the Fine Arts.
+Born in Brooklyn, New York, in 1945, Diane Burko graduated from Skidmore College in 1966, receiving a B.S. in art history and painting, and an M.F.A. in 1969 from the Graduate School of Fine Arts of the University of Pennsylvania.
+She has lived and worked in Philadelphia ever since, serving as Professor of Fine Arts at the Community College of Philadelphia from 1969 to 2000 and is now Professor Emerita.
+Burko has also taught at Princeton University, Arizona State University, and the Pennsylvania Academy of the Fine Arts.

 Although Burko has traveled to Iceland, Greenland, the Antarctic and other places she has painted, most of her work is done in her studio from photographs taken by governmental agencies (e.g. USGS), individuals (e.g. Bradford Washburn), or from her own expeditions.